-The Board, however, retains ultimate responsibility for the affairs and management of the Company and, to satisfy the general obligations placed on it by Isle of Man Companies legislation, the Isle of Man Government, the Isle of Man Financial Services Authority and where applicable, regulatory bodies in other territories.
+The Board, however, retains ultimate responsibility for the affairs and management of the Company and, to satisfy the general obligations placed on it by Isle of Man Companies legislation, the Isle of Man Government, the IOMFSA and where applicable, regulatory bodies in other territories.
 It must ensure that such delegation is properly controlled.
 This entails the Board undertaking certain key tasks itself and ensuring appropriate notification with respect to delegated tasks.

-The SORMs identify those matters which the boards require to be brought before them for decision in all instances.
+A Schedule of Reserved Matters identifies those matters which the UIIOM Board requires to be brought before them for decision in all instances.

-UHIOML Board Committees:
+UIIOM Board Committees: